 LEARN ABOUT LIONS

 The idea of our Learn About Lions project is to make this section of our website a free educational resource for anyone online who wants to learn more about lions, their behaviour, natural history and husbandry in zoos.
 This area of the website will always be expanding as we add more educational information for all to read.
-Please click on the headings below to find information on specific subjects:
+Lions are a fascinating subject, click on the specific headlines below to learn more:

 Learn a basic overview of the African Lion, why does it differ to the Asiatic Lion? and why do the males and females look so different?

 Learn more about where lions live in the wild and the different environments that they have adapted to live in.